How to Say It: gi-ne-KOH-mast-e-ah

 by Cynthia M. Johnson, MA

 All men produce male and female hormones.
-Normally, men produce much more male hormones than female hormones.
+Normally, men produce more male hormones than female hormones.
 Gynecomastia is caused by an imbalance in the female and male hormones.
-The hormone imbalance can be caused by:
+This may be caused by:

 Family Doctor—American Academy of Family Physicians

 Men's Health Centre

 Gynecomastia.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/gynecomastia.
 Accessed September 22, 2020.

 Gynecomastia.
 Family Doctor—American Academy of Family Physicians website.
 Available at:

 Kanakis GA, Nordkap L, et al. EAA clinical practice guidelines-gynecomastia evaluation and management.
 Andrology.
 2019 Nov;7(6):778-793.

 Last reviewed March 2020 by EBSCO Medical Review Board Kari Kassir, MD